yegor-butyrin-indrive/INDCropViewController/README.md

 <details>
 <summary><strong>Presenting With a Custom Animation</strong></summary>

-Optionally, `TOCropViewController` also supports a custom presentation animation where an already-visible copy of the image will zoom in to fill the screen.
+Optionally, `INDCropViewController` also supports a custom presentation animation where an already-visible copy of the image will zoom in to fill the screen.

 #### Swift
 ```swift